eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/page_adoption-view.md

 - A distributed infrastructure of central and decentral components integrating hand-in-hand with backend-systems southward and the network northward.

-- Extensive meta-model to create a virtual representation of asses across their entire lifecycle.
+- Extensive meta-model to create a virtual representation of assets across their entire lifecycle.

 ### Example